 WordPress, the most popular CMS rocks at SEO by default, but improved even further when you add Yoast SEO plugin.

 Do you think on-page SEO is just about h1 tags, meta descriptions or enhancing website copy with keywords?
 Now think again.

 Consider using the term on-site SEO referring to the whole site not just each page for itself.
 Now add the adjective “semantic“.

-The semantic web (often called Web 3.0) and its search are about meaning.
+The semantic Web (sometimes also called Web 3.0) and its search are about meaning.

 - Make users stick with your website as a reader would always find related articles to the current one he just read

 - Automatically improve indexation with “internal links” cross-linking related content